jtj9817/jtj9817/README.md

 # Hi, I'm Josh Jadulco 👋

-I'm a professional web developer with experience in creating static and dynamic websites that's up to the standards derived from business requirements and complies with Web Content Accessibility Guidelines (WCAG).
-Currently doing professional work using Laravel, Bootstrap4, jQuery, and AJAX.

-# Programming Languages and Tools 🛠️
-I have experience with the following programming language and tools:
+I'm a Full Stack Web Developer & Linux Enthusiast.
+With over 5 years in professional web development, I specialize in creating robust, scalable websites and web services.
+My expertise spans the full stack, with a focus on accessibility in the UX and efficiency in the back-end.

+## Core Competencies
+- Full stack web development
+- Linux administration
+- Test-driven development
+- Accessibility implementation (WCAG)
+- DevOps practices
+- REST API development
+- Agile methodologies

+## Development Environment
+Ubuntu 22.04 LTS with VSCode.

+## Tech Stack 🛠️
-- **Front-end**: HTML5, CSS3, JavaScript, Bootstrap 5, TypeScript, Vue 2, and React
+- **Front-end**: HTML5, CSS3, JavaScript, Bootstrap 5, TypeScript, Vue 2 & 3, React
-- **Back-end**: Python, Node.js, PHP, C# (.NET Core), TypeScript, and Java
+- **Back-end**: PHP (Laravel), Node.js, Python, Go, C# (.NET Core), Java
-- **Frameworks**: Drupal, WordPress, Django, .NET Core, and Laravel
-- **Databases**: MySQL, Microsoft SQL, PostgreSQL, MongoDB, and SQLite
+- **Databases**: MySQL, PostgreSQL, MongoDB, SQLite
-- **Operating System**s: Windows 10, macOS, and Linux (i.e. Debian and Ubuntu)
+- **CMS**: Drupal, WordPress
+- **DevOps**:
+  - Docker for containerization
+  - Git (GitHub, GitLab, BitBucket) for version control
+  - Jenkins, Travis CI for continuous integration
+- **Testing**: Jest, Mocha, PHPUnit, pytest
+- **Other tools**:
-- **Tools**: Docker, Visual Studio Code, Git (along with GitHub, GitLab, and BitBucket), VMWare Horizon and VMWare Workstation, Chrome & Firefox Developer Tools, Postman
+  - VMWare Horizon and Workstation
+  - Chrome & Firefox Developer Tools

-# Currently Learning 🌱
-Currently learning Nuxt3, NestJS, and Fastify.
+  - Postman for API testing

+## Linux Proficiency
+- Server configuration and management
+- Performance optimization
+- Security implementation
+- Bash scripting
+- Backup strategies

+## Development Philosophy
+I believe in creating web solutions that are not just functional, but also maintainable and accessible.
+My approach includes:
+- Writing clean, documented code
+- Implementing comprehensive test coverage
+- Optimizing for performance and SEO
+- Ensuring cross-browser compatibility
+- Adhering to security best practices

+## Current Focus 🌱
+Expanding my expertise in Go, with a particular interest in building scalable web services for generative AI.

+## Notable Projects
+I've successfully delivered a range of web projects, from high-traffic e-commerce platforms to complex web applications.
+A common thread in my work is the emphasis on scalability, user experience, and adherence to WCAG standards for accessibility.

+I'm always open to discussing new technologies, development strategies, or potential collaborations.
+Feel free to reach out if you'd like to connect!
 <!---
 jtj9817/jtj9817 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.